ASMYYY/MedRel/README.md

 - **Repetition penalty** to discourage bigram loops
 - **Length penalty** for excessively long outputs

-> Note: The implementation **does not** use CheXbert, RadGraph, BLEU, or CIDEr scorers.
-> The reward is entirely lexical for stability and computational simplicity.

----

 ### **Model Evaluation**
 We include scripts to evaluate supervised and GRPO-tuned checkpoints using: